ohm-en/ohm.one-tutorials/open-snitch-setup-tutorial.md

-My apologizes this will be added in the near future.
+My apolgies, this will be added tomorrow.